webtechnika/django4-imagestore3/README.rst

 ==========

 Updated version of imagestore, working with Django 2.1.2 and Python 3.6, currently tested Album/Image uploading and bulk upload of zip file.
-Please feel free to contact me if you find something wrong. przemyslaw@webtechnika.pl
+Please feel free to contact me if you find something wrong.

 ImageStore
 ==========